-China breaks up fake medicine racketNovember 4th, 2011 in Medications /
+China breaks up fake medicine racketNovember 4, 2011 in Medicine & Health / Medications

 China said Friday it had busted a gang that produced and sold fake medicine -- some made of animal feed -- arresting 114 suspects and seizing more than 65 million counterfeit tablets.